- About the Doha Film Festival

 - Indemnifies the Doha Film Institute and its affiliates against any claim arising out of the exhibition of the film during the Festival.

-- Ensure that at least one representative of the invited film must be available to attend the Festival in person.
+- At least one representative of the invited film must be available to attend the Festival in person.

 - The rights holder must arrange for delivery of an exhibition-ready copy in one of the approved formats, by the deadline and to the address designated by the Festival.